NethermindEth/Forta-Agents/pools-drained/README.md

-# Large Tether Transfer Agent
+# Pools Drained

 ## Description

-This agent detects transactions with large Tether transfers
+This bot try to detects Uniswap pools being drained.

 ## Supported Chains

 - Ethereum
-- List any other chains this agent can support e.g. BSC

 ## Alerts

-Describe each of the type of alerts fired by this agent

-- FORTA-1
+- NETHFORTA-UNI
-  - Fired when a transaction contains a Tether transfer over 10,000 USDT
+  - Fired when a transaction contains a Uniswap pool with an amount of token transfers over the expected amount given the pool interactions executed in it.
-  - Severity is always set to "low" (mention any conditions where it could be something else)
+  - Severity is always set to "Critical"
-  - Type is always set to "info" (mention any conditions where it could be something else)
+  - Type is always set to "Suspicious"
-  - Mention any other type of metadata fields included with this alert
+  - Metadata contains
+    - `pairs`: The list of pools that migh have been drained in the transaction.

 ## Test Data